This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The Zion Canyon is approximately 2,000 feet deep and it took millions of years for it to get carved by the Virgin River.

-Canyon Overlook / Zion National Park Tips for First-Time Visitors
+Canyon Overlook / Tips for First Visit to Zion

 Wildlife enthusiasts will have the chance to spot a range of animals, including mule deer, bighorn sheep, mountain lions, and a rich variety of bird species.